Tisseo/TID/README.md

 # Description

 TID for Travellers Information Datawarehouse is a PostgeSQL database with a PostGIS extension.
 Its purpose is to store and transform public transport exploitation data into information dedicate to travellers.
-PaonBundle and BOABundle directly manage TID.
+Tisséo provides 2 Symfony bundles for the management of TID database : [BoaBundle](https://github.com/Tisseo/BoaBundle) and [PaonBundle](https://github.com/Tisseo/PaonBundle).

 TID covers :
 - commercial line, different line offers and properties over time